okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ### Use customizable email templates

-The following table provides a list of all available email templates in an Okta org, along with:
+The following table provides a list of all available email templates in an Okta org, including:

-- the default subject line for the email template
+- The default subject line for the email template
-- the corresponding API object reference (`${templateName}`) for the email template (see [Email template operations](/docs/reference/api/brands/#email-template-operations))
+- The corresponding API object reference (`${templateName}`) for the email template (see [Email template operations](/docs/reference/api/brands/#email-template-operations))
-- the required validation fields for templates created using the API
+- The required validation fields for templates created using the API
-- a description of the template
+- A description of the template

 > **Note:** If you use the embedded Okta Sign-In Widget for authentication, don't use `${emailAuthenticationLink}` as the required validation field.
 It takes you to the Okta-hosted Sign-In Widget.
 Instead, use [Custom password recovery](/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/nodeexpress/main/).